Questions About the Thermoforming Process?

 |“Hole to Hole”||+/-.010|

 The side of the plastic formed against the mold can be controlled with close tolerances.
-The side away from the mold cannot be controlled although it can be predicted what will occur on the uncontrolled side.
+While the side away from the mold cannot be controlled, we are able to predict what will occur on the uncontrolled side.
 Tolerance requirements on the uncontrolled side are addressed by trimming or fabrication and assembly.

 We typically deal with materials ranging in thickness from .040″ to .500″.